As rich countries hoard potential coronavirus vaccine doses, rest of world could go without

 The Duke study does not offer an estimate, but calls for investment in manufacturing capacity, particularly in the developing world, to increase supply.

-“This study shows a lot of doses have been bought, what I don’t know is what is left for low income countries to reserve,” said Thomas J. Bollyky, a senior fellow at the Council on Foreign Relations and director of its Global Health Program.
+“This study shows a lot of doses have been bought, what I don’t know is what is left for low-income countries to reserve,” said Thomas J. Bollyky, a senior fellow at the Council on Foreign Relations and director of its Global Health Program.

-What is clear, Bollyky said, is that the world is headed for “a two tiered system.”
+What is clear, Bollyky said, is that the world is headed for “a two-tiered system.”